chetflowers/Hacking.Web.Apps.Nikto/README.md

 # Nikto-Exploitation-of-Web-Vulnerabilities-Using-DVWA-SQL-Injection-XSS-and-Command-Injection-

-Project: Nikto Exploitation of Web Vulnerabilities in a Secure Kali VM Using DVWA

 Overview:
 This project focuses on exploiting common web vulnerabilities such as SQL Injection (SQLi), Cross-Site Scripting (XSS), and Command Injection using the Nikto web server scanner in a secure Kali Linux environment.
 The testing is performed in a controlled virtual environment using the Damn Vulnerable Web Application (DVWA) to simulate real-world attack scenarios.
 The project is part of a broader cybersecurity exercise to showcase offensive security techniques and discuss mitigation strategies.